UnitedCTF/UnitedCTF2024/challenges/jail/escaperoom2/solution/README.md

 ## Write-up

 To bypass the filter, we can use [JSFuck](https://jsfuck.com/) which encodes Javascript/NodeJS into a mix of `!+[]()`.
+To keep `require` defined, we have to use `process.mainModule.require` instead.

 The payload is: